Stem Cells: Types, Functions, Uses & Issues

 Introduction to Stem Cells

 Stem cells are undifferentiated cells in the body which can differentiate into varied cell types.
-Stem cells are similar to the framework of a structure in that they offer a framework for the body’s overall construction Stem cells are an in-built repair mechanism that is capable of replacing damaged tissues and dead cells that are shed daily like blood, skin and intestinal lining cells.
+These cells are similar to the framework of a structure in that they offer a framework for the body’s overall construction Stem cells are an in-built repair mechanism that is capable of replacing damaged tissues and dead cells that are shed daily like blood, skin and intestinal lining cells.

 stem cells

 Knowledge on how to manage stem cell growth and development shall enable their optimal use for regenerative purposes.
-Stem cells prove a great potential in the fight against injuries, diseases, and some of the signs of aging through further studies.
+These cells prove a great potential in the fight against injuries, diseases, and some of the signs of aging through further studies.

 What are Stem Cells?